 34 years on from our first foray into Russia, Russian holidays never fail to enthral.
 Perfect for culture vultures, with its grandiose cities of Moscow and St Petersburg, Russophiles will also appreciate the Soviet history and landmarks.
 Lovers of the great outdoors will delight in a cruise on the legendary Volga River, gazing at shimmering forests of silver birch and pastoral countryside.

 Our Russian holidays offer something for both those new to Russia and those returning to the country.
 Moscow’s Red Square with its Kremlin and psychedelic St Basil’s Cathedral is the iconic image of Russia, but contrast this with the small towns of the Golden Ring, with rural landscapes dotted with golden-domed Orthodox churches, for a glimpse of the real Russia.
-St Petersburg provides visitors with a wealth of imperial parks and palaces to explore and the city is home to the world-renowned State Hermitage Museum which celebrated its 250th anniversary in 2014, so this is the perfect year to enjoy a Russian holiday.
+St Petersburg provides visitors with a wealth of imperial parks and palaces to explore and the city is home to the world-renowned State Hermitage Museum.

 For Russian holidays with a difference, consider visiting the enclave of Kaliningrad, squeezed between Poland and Lithuania, or for those with an interest in Soviet history, visit Stalingrad or one of the other Soviet Hero Cities which played their part in Russia’s WWII defence.